-Of course, it may be cheaper, but it's still an iPhone, so this is no slouch.
-You get the notched design of last year's iPhone X, together with the new A12 Bionic processor, an updated single lens camera, and a choice of six different coloured finishes.
+The iPhone XR has the same notched design of last year's iPhone X (Face ID, not a Home button), together with the new A12 Bionic processor, an updated single lens camera, and a choice of six different coloured finishes.

 iPhone XR: Price